 Nestled among the tall trees of Dalat’s surrounding hills, this hotel is located on the shores of Tuyen Lam Lake.
 It’s perfect for people who enjoy the outdoors.
 From here, the center of Dalat is just over three miles away, but there’s a shuttle service to get you to and from the town.

-The rooms here have large windows so you can soak up all the stunning views for yourself; the decor reflects the natural scenery outside, too.
+The rooms at the Terracotta Hotel have large windows so you can soak up all the stunning views for yourself; the decor reflects the natural scenery outside, too.
 There is a selection of villas and rooms to choose from to suit your travel needs.
 Guests will find an onsite swimming pool, spa, and even a tennis court to enjoy.

 In terms of location, this hotel has a great one: Dalat Market is a mere one hundred meters away, as is Yersin Park and many more central attractions.
 The hotel serves breakfast each morning, and there is also a coffee shop located inside, as well as a restaurant.
 Staff are helpful and can arrange tours and activities.